Research Aids: Using our Library and Archival Collections

 - Cambridgeport Burial Ground, opened 1812, closed 1865.
 When this cemetery on Broadway in Cambridgeport was closed in 1865, existing burials were relocated to the new Cambridge Cemetery or another cemetery selected by the family of the deceased.
 The former burial ground was then re-purposed as a public park and called Broadway Common/Broadway Park and later renamed Edward J. Sennott Park.

-City of Cambridge Veterans' Grave Registration Cards – for various cemeteries in Cambridge.
-This new collection is organized alphabetically and provide name, date and cause of death, location of burial, service info, etc. Available by appointment.
+City of Cambridge Veterans' Grave Registration Cards – for various cemeteries in Cambridge, 17th century-20th century.
+This new collection is organized alphabetically and provides name, date and cause of death, location of burial, service info, etc. Available by appointment.

 In addition to the books published by the Commission, which are listed above, we have found these books to be helpful and interesting.